Responsive Covington Alimony Lawyers Help Ease The Financial Burden Of Divorce

 A knowledgeable legal team that cares about you

-In Louisiana, courts may issue alimony, also called spousal support or maintenance, to be paid from one spouse to another to help the recipient maintain a similar standard of living to what was experienced during the marriage.
-However, this is almost always temporary, as judges aim to provide recipients with the support needed to obtain the skills, education and training necessary to one day become self-sufficient.
+In Louisiana, courts may award alimony, also called spousal support or maintenance, to be paid from one spouse to another to help the recipient maintain a similar standard of living to what was experienced during the marriage.

 One of the most significant factors in determining alimony in Louisiana is fault.
-The individual requesting the spousal support may not have been at fault for the dissolution of the marriage through actions like adultery, abandonment, or physical and sexual abuse.
-Other key factors include the length of the marriage and if one spouse put a career or education on hold to raise children and care for the marital home.
+A spouse is not entitled to permanent alimony if he or she is at fault for the dissolution of the marriage through actions like adultery, abandonment, or physical and sexual abuse.
+For instance, if the court determines that a spouse committed adultery that contributed to the divorce, it will not award any alimony to that spouse in the divorce decree.

 Taking action for refusal to pay

 We see many situations in which a former spouse ordered to pay alimony refuses to do so.
 If this is the case, we can help pursue the money owed to you through an earnings assignment order, which requires the payer’s employer to provide the necessary funds directly.
 This is basically a form of wage garnishment, in which the money bypasses the delinquent payer and goes directly to the individual who is supposed to receive it.
 We may also ask that the payer be held in contempt of court for knowingly ignoring a spousal support order.

 A reputable family law firm serving Mandeville and Metairie

 Obtain the advice of a knowledgeable attorney to assist you in any dispute over spousal support in Louisiana.
 At Conroy Law Firm, APLC, our dedicated lawyers proudly serve clients in Mandeville, Metairie, Covington and the surrounding areas.
 To arrange a consultation, call 985-606-3885 or contact us online.